davelunt/NemaTree/docs/tree_formatting.md

   outgroup_name: "Pratylenchus"
 ```

-Midpoint rooting and minimum ancestral deviation rooting produce suboptimal trees.
+Midpoint rooting and minimum ancestral deviation rooting produce suboptimal trees for SSU.

 ### Clades 123 tree

 If you are building trees of clades 1,2 and 3 I would suggest using M.artiellia and M.baetica as outgroups.
+You will need to choose either LSU or SSU outgroups by uncommenting (remove #) the appropriate lines and commenting the others out.

 ```
   outgroup_list: True
   outgroup_list_names: # root on ancestral node of these taxa, exact names should be used
+  # SSU sequences
-    - "M_artiellia_AF442192"
+    # - "M_artiellia_AF442192"
+    # - "M_artiellia_KC875391"
-    - "M_baetica_KP896296"
+    # - "M_baetica_KP896296"
+    # - "M_baetica_MH011982"
+  # LSU sequences
+    - "M_artiellia_LSU_AY150369"
+    - "M_artiellia_KY433426"
+    - "M_baetica_LSU_AY150367"
+    - "M_baetica_LSU_MH011971"
 ```

 Midpoint rooting and minimum ancestral deviation (MAD) rooting produce good trees also.

 ## Relationships within clade 1

 The relationships **within** clade 1 are very unstable.
-I would not be confident about inferring too much here with this SSU-rRNA dataset which has low diversity.
+I would not be confident about inferring too much here with either SSU or LSU rRNA dataset which have low diversity.
 We would not (biologically) expect any single locus to accurately reflect the relationships for taxa that are allopolyploids, phylogenomics seems to be the best approach.

-Summary: this workflow is great at placing unknown RKN samples into a phylogenetic context, but the resolution of closely related species may need more (carefully selected) data.
+Summary: this workflow is great at placing unknown RKN samples into a phylogenetic context, but the resolution of closely related species may need much more (carefully selected) data.